sterblue/geospatial/README.md

 ## Get started

-Just add the package to your dependencies `yarn add @geospatial/geometry-referential` or edit your `package.json` and enjoy it.
+Just add the required package to your dependencies e.g. `yarn add @geospatial/geometry-referential` or add it directly editing your `package.json` enjoy!
 More info can be found inside the package folder.

-An example can be:
+The example below show how to use both [Geometry Referential](./packages/geometry-referential) and [Coordinates altitude](./packages/geometry-coordinates-altitude)
 ```javascript

 import { addAltitudeToGeojson } from "@geospatial/geometry-coordinates-altitude";